brajeshwar/brajeshwar.github.io/_posts/2022/2022-10-10-plain-text.md

 - [Dendron](https://github.com/dendronhq/dendron) is a local-first, markdown based, hierarchical note-taking application built on top of VSCode.
 - [Foam](https://github.com/foambubble/foam) is a personal knowledge management and sharing system inspired by Roam Research, built on [Visual Studio Code](https://code.visualstudio.com) and GitHub.
 - [I Still Use Plain Text for Everything, and I Love it](https://lifehacker.com/i-still-use-plain-text-for-everything-and-i-love-it-1758380840)
-- [Logseq](https://logseq.com) is hugely inspired by Roam Research, Org Mode, Tiddlywiki and Workflowy.
+- [Logseg](https://logseq.com) is another open source knowledge base that works on top of local plain-text Markdown and Org-mode files.
+Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.
+It is hugely inspired by Roam Research, Org Mode, Tiddlywiki and Workflowy.
 - [My productivity app for the past 12 years has been a single .txt file](https://jeffhuang.com/productivity_text_file/)
 - [nb](https://xwmx.github.io/nb/) is a command line and local web note‑taking, bookmarking, archiving, and knowledge base application.
 - [Note Taking, Writing and Life Organization Using Plain Text Files](http://www.markwk.com/plain-text-life.html)